 Hawaii taxpayers can file electronically, as well as check the status of their refunds via the Department of Taxation's e-filing services.

-Make sure you've got a minister pronouncing you husband and wife.
-If the state determines your ceremony is a nonreligious "tourist wedding," you'll have to pay the state's 4 percent excise tax.
+Make sure you have a minister officiating your wedding; if the state determines your ceremony is a nonreligious "tourist wedding," you'll have to pay the state's 4% excise tax.

 For more information, go to the Department of Taxation's website.